-- Position Mangaweka as a thriving growth area in the Rangitīkei, home to a diverse range of > people who can either work from home or commute to Taihape or rural employment. - Develop housing within the existing settlement on vacant sections, as well as in the identified > growth areas. - Enable residential and rural lifestyle growth, supporting the development of a range of diverse > housing opportunities, including papakāinga. - > Ensure infrastructure can meet increased demand associated with a growing community.
+- > Position Mangaweka as a thriving growth area in the Rangitīkei, home to a diverse range of people who can either work from home or commute to Taihape or rural employment. - > Develop housing within the existing settlement on vacant sections, as well as in the identified growth areas. - Enable residential and rural lifestyle growth, supporting the development of a range of diverse housing opportunities, including papakāinga. - > Ensure infrastructure can meet increased demand associated with a growing community.

 In 2018, there were 54 homes in Mangaweka.
-The village has reticulated water and wastewater systems.
+The village has reticulated water and

-Mangaweka is identified for growth in the northern Rangitīkei due to its unique lifestyle offering, reticulated services, and location in relation to Taihape.
+Future residential and lifestyle growth In 2018, there were 54 homes The village has reticulated wat wastewater systems.
+Mangaweka is identified for growt Rangitīkei due to its unique lifesty reticulated services, and location i Taihape.
+Mangaweka is identified for growth in the northern Rangitīkei due to its unique lifestyle offering, reticulated services, and location in relation to